What to watch at North Korea’s Ninth Party Congress

 Sign up now: Get insights on Asia's fast-moving developments

-SEOUL, Feb 13 - North Korea is expected to convene the Ninth Congress of the ruling Workers' Party this month, the country's biggest political gathering that reviews performance, sets new policy goals and can bring leadership change.
+SEOUL - North Korea is expected to convene the Ninth Congress of the ruling Workers’ Party in February, the country’s biggest political gathering that reviews performance, sets new policy goals and can bring leadership change.

 The Congress comes as leader Kim Jong Un has stepped up weapons development and factory inspections, while deepening ties with Russia amid sustained tension with South Korea and the United States.